yetanotherco/aligned_layer/docs/operator_guides/0_running_an_operator.md

 ### Upgrading the Operator

-If you want to upgrade the operator, you need checkout the latest version of the repository and rebuild the operator.
+If you want to upgrade the operator, run:

 ```bash
 make update_operator